International Faculty Fellow and Research Affiliate at MIT

 Area of Expertise:

-Sylvia’s academic research focuses on service marketing and customer experience management, including customer-firm interactions, customer engagement, value co-creation and resource integration processes.
+Sylvia’s academic research focuses on services marketing and customer experience management, including customer-firm interactions, customer engagement, value co-creation and resource integration processes.
 Her work is multidisciplinary in nature and she employs a variety of qualitative and quantitative methods.
 Notably, her article in the Journal of Service Research (Vol 19, No. 4, 2016) identifies five service provider styles (PRO-RIS) based on eight activity dimensions that facilitate customer value creation.
-Her subsequent paper explores constellations of customer resource endowments and deficiencies in relation to these service provider styles – the insights provide unique opportunities for organizations to tailor support to customers’ resources and enhance value cocreation efforts.
+Her subsequent paper in the same journal (Vol 22, No. 2, 2019) explores constellations of customer resource endowments and deficiencies in relation to these service provider styles – the insights provide unique opportunities for organizations to tailor support to customers’ resources and enhance value cocreation efforts.

 Refereed Journal Articles